peimanja/artifactory_exporter/README.md

 Supported optional metrics:

 * `replication_status` - Extracts status of replication for each repository which has replication enabled.
 Enabling this will add the `status` label to `artifactory_replication_enabled` metric.
-* `federation_status` - Extracts repo federation metrics.
-Enabling this will add three new metrics: `artifactory_federation_mirror_lag`, `artifactory_federation_mirror_status` and `artifactory_federation_unavailable_mirror`.
+* `federation_status` - Extracts federation metrics.
+Enabling this will add two new metrics: `artifactory_federation_mirror_lag`, and `artifactory_federation_unavailable_mirror`.
 Please note that these metrics are only available in Artifactory Enterprise Plus and version 7.18.3 and above.

 ### Grafana Dashboard